Detailed course offerings (Time Schedule) are available for

 Introduction to issues in organization of information and information objects including analysis of intellectual and physical characteristics of information objects; use of metadata and metadata standards for information systems; theory of classification, including semantic relationships and facet analysis; creation of controlled vocabularies; and display and arrangement.

-IMT 540 Design Methods for Interaction and Systems (4)
+IMT 540 Design Methods for Interactive Systems (4)

 Introduction to the theory and practice of user-centered design.
 Examines design methods for identifying and describing user needs, specifying and prototyping new systems, and evaluating the usability of systems.
 Examines design methodologies such as contextual design and value-sensitive design, giving specific emphasis to human-information interaction.
 Prerequisite: permission of instructor.

 IMT 541 Enterprise Information Systems Analysis and Design (4)